Penguronik/evolution-simulator/README.md

 # Evolution Simulator
 A graphical evolution simulator I wrote in Python in grade 8 for the Toronto Science Fair.
-I was also selected to bring it to the Canada Wide Science Fair.
+I was picked as a gold medalist and also selected to bring it to the Canada Wide Science Fair.
 The code is likely very messy but I uploaded it here for archival purposes.

 ### Features:
 - Completely visualized with the TKinter library